jsr6720/goodreads-csv-to-md/posts/2015-11-18-the-seven-principles-for-making-marriage-work.md

 ## My Review 5/5

+### Date Read
+2015/11/18

+### Date Added
+2016/09/30

-Great book with lots of functional examples and test for 'scoring' a marriage.<br/>Key is a solid friendship that can weather the storm of life.<br/><br/>Learn to respect each other's differences and move past gridlock issues.
+My Thoughts: Great book with lots of functional examples and test for 'scoring' a marriage.<br/>Key is a solid friendship that can weather the storm of life.<br/><br/>Learn to respect each other's differences and move past gridlock issues.
 Will definitely pick up again,<br/>need physical book to copy some of the exercises.

 ---